MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-container-labels.md

 [!include [banner](../includes/banner.md)]
 [!INCLUDE [preview-banner](../includes/preview-banner.md)]

 Container labels provide information about a container and the related shipment data.
-A typical scenario that could include this type of label is when a worker is [creating and packing containers using the Warehouse Management mobile app](warehouse-app-pack-containers.md), where the worker could print a container label with a barcode of the container ID and apply it to the physical container.
+A typical scenario that could include this type of label is when a worker is [creating and packing containers using the Warehouse Management mobile app](warehouse-app-packing-containers.md), where the worker could print a container label with a barcode of the container ID and apply it to the physical container.

 As with [*license plate labels*](document-routing-layout-for-license-plates.md), *container labels* use the Zebra Programming Language (ZPL) to create label layouts.

 ## Turn on the container label printing functionality

-*Container label* functionality is part of the *Pack containers using the Warehouse Management mobile app* feature (see also [Pack containers using the Warehouse Management mobile app](warehouse-app-pack-containers.md)).
+*Container label* functionality is part of the *Pack containers using the Warehouse Management mobile app* feature (see also [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md)).
 To use this functionality, it must be turned on in your system.
 Admins can use the [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) settings to check the status of the feature and turn it on.
 In the **Feature management** workspace, the feature is listed in the following way:

 - **Module:** *Warehouse management*
 - **Feature name:** *Pack containers using the Warehouse Management mobile app*

 ## Example scenario: Print container labels while creating a container using the Warehouse Management mobile app

 This example scenario shows how you can set up your system to print container labels when a worker creates a container using the Warehouse Management mobile app.
-This scenario builds on the information provided in [Pack containers using the Warehouse Management mobile app](warehouse-app-pack-containers.md), which provides more details about the full process of packing containers using the Warehouse Management mobile app.
+This scenario builds on the information provided in [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md), which provides more details about the full process of Packing containers with the Warehouse Management mobile app.

 ### Make sample data available